 A couple of weeks back, Cart stumbled upon a Magic the Gathering tournament and asked me a long to take have a look.
 Cart used to play MTG card games, I didn’t.
-But I thought that it would be interesting just to see what was going on, like a typical busybody.
+But I thought that it would be interesting just to see what was going on.

 Here we are at the Palazzo Dei Congressi where major exhibitions and conferences are held.
-The moment we reached there, I felt as if I was not in Rome anymore.
-Because as soon as we went up the staircase, I heard two Americans having a conversation with each other.
+There were people all over the world in the expo.
+The moment we reached there, I heard two Americans having a conversation with each other.
 And as soon as we entered the tournament hall, practically everyone was speaking in English.

 I’m not too sure how the game goes, but I noticed that as they were playing, they’d scribble in a little notepad to tally up their scores.

 There were SO many people playing.
 It was impressive.
-The hall, which was very large by itself was full of contestants.
-And yet, there were other halls and levels that we did not explore into.
-So many contestants!
+The hall, which was large by itself was full of contestants.
+And yet, there were other halls and levels that we did not manage to explore into.
+So many participants!
 A rough estimate would be about 4 thousand contestants in all.

-As you see, contestants come from all over the world.
+As you see, the contestants came from all over the world.
 Which makes me wonder.
-Considering that many of the contestants are in their teens, and live overseas, how on earth do they earn the money to come to Rome and stay here for about 4 days or so.
-According to Oharlie, one could earn a lot of money from these tournaments but I’m still very sceptical about it.
+Considering that many of the contestants are in their teens, and live overseas, how do they earn the money to come to Rome and stay here for about 4 days or so.

 Walking a little bit more, I saw this very nice conference hall.
 Cart postulated that this was the area where the winners will be announced.
 I really liked the place.
 It reminded me of the past conferences that I’ve attended like Interesthink and Nexus.
 I thought that it would be the perfect place to go to for a blog conference.

 Not too far from the conference hall, we came across a long queue of people wanting to get their items signed by two of MTG’s artists – Jeremy Jarvis and Aleksi Briclot.
-Looking through some of their illustration online, freaking heck, its gorgeous and totally something to be appreciated.
+Looking through some of their illustration online, I thought that it was gorgeous and something to be appreciated.

 Breathtaking!

-Towards the end of our exploration, Cart and I came across a small area where contestants could challenge the head honcho, the creator of MTG, Richard Garfield himself.
+Towards the end of our exploration, Cart and I came across a small area where contestants could challenge the creator of MTG, Richard Garfield himself.

-Personally, I think that Richard Garfield is a genius to have created a game out of something that he enjoys doing and make a lot of money at the same time.
-Its hard to ignore the presence of MTG.
-Its been around since I was in school and even during my stint as an educator the past years, you’d see kids playing it.
+Personally, I think that Richard Garfield is a genius to have created a game out of something that he enjoys doing and made a lot of money at the same time.
+It’s hard to ignore the presence of MTG in daily life.
+It has been around since I was in school and even during my stint as an educator the past years, you’d see kids playing it.

 Anyway, if you’re interested, here is a video about the event :